bricker0/Map-a-Feature-Service/README.md

         var seattleLandmarks = L.esri.featureLayer({url: 'https://gisrevprxy.seattle.gov/arcgis/rest/services/ext/WM_CityGISLayers/MapServer/55'}).addTo(map);
  ```

  I need popup information for this new layer too.
 I see what attributes are available and decide to share informaiton about the address and how long this site has been recognized.
-I add the following under the feature properties and });
+I add the following under the feature properties

   ```
   //popup information for landmarks